zedlopez/ifm/Writing with Inform.md

 >
 >     The wine cask is a container.
 The printed name of the cask is "[if open]broached, empty cask[otherwise]sealed wine cask".
 >
-> we find that the cask is described as "a broached, empty cask" when open, and "a sealed wine cask" when closed.
+> we find that the cask is described as ``a broached, empty cask`` when open, and ``a sealed wine cask`` when closed.
 A longer example which begins and ends with fixed text, but has two alternatives in the middle:
 >
 >     The Customs Wharf is a room.
 "Amid the bustle of the quayside, [if the cask is open]many eyes stray to your broached cask. [otherwise]nobody takes much notice of a man heaving a cask about. [end if]Sleek gondolas jostle at the plank pier."